alinadubenco/padlab/README.md

 All the communications in our e-commerce system will go through the Gateway:
 - clients will send the requests to Gateway
-- when a microservice needs to call a REST API from another microservice, it will send the request to Gateway and Gateway
+- when a microservice needs to call a REST API from another microservice, it will send the request to Gateway
 - the Gateway will decide which microservice and which instance of that microservice should process the request
 - the Gateway will forward the requests to the correct microservice instance
 - when the Gateway gets the response from the microservice, it will forward the response to the client that has called the API

+The communication with the Cache server will be done via TCP/IP using a custom-defined protocol (see below the section about the Cache).
+In order to enable multiple threads to call Cache server in parallel, a pool of CacheClients will be maintained.
+Whenever a thread needs to communicate with the Cache server, it will borrow a CacheClient from the pool, will communicate with the Cache server and then will return the CacheClient to the pool.
+Each CacheClient in the pool will keep the connection to the Cache server open (Keep-Alive Connection).

 #### The following technologies will be used:
 1. Programming language: Java 11
-2. Frameworks: Spring Boot, Servlet, Java 11 standard HTTP Client API
+2. Frameworks: Spring Boot, Servlet, Java 11 standard HTTP Client API, Socket, Apache Commons Pool
-3. Protocol: HTTP
+3. Protocol: HTTP, TCP/IP

 #### The REST APIs
 The Path of all the REST APIs of this microservice will start with /ordering